aflipobetclic/demo_sagemaker_docker_decisiontree/test_container/ReadMe.md

+# Disclaimer :
+The original repo is here: https://github.com/aws-samples/amazon-sagemaker-immersion-day I modified and appropriate it for my own purpose !

+You're good to go ! **ENJOY**

 # Bring-your-own Algorithm Sample

 This example shows how to package an algorithm for use with SageMaker.
 We have chosen a simple [scikit-learn][skl] implementation of decision trees to illustrate the procedure.